 If you are approached by a company offering to help you recover your money, you should proceed with caution.
 For the vast majority of LCF’s bond holders, there will be no benefit in involving a third party in making a claim.
 If you have any questions about the administration process, please contact the joint administrators using the contact details above.

 All customers should remain alert to the possibility of fraud.
-If you are cold called by someone claiming to be from LCF or Smith & Williamson, please end the call and call them back using the number above.
+If you are cold called or messaged by someone claiming to be from LCF Smith & Williamson or the FSCS please end the call and call them back using the number above.

 There is no legal definition of a ‘mini-bond’, but the term usually refers to illiquid debt securities marketed to retail investors.